kjproj84/kjproj84.github.io/_pages/about.md

 News
 ---
   - Jan.
-2020, A PhD Symposium paper is accepted.
+2020, A PhD Symposium paper is accepted to WWW 2020.
   - Jan.
 2020, A submission to ICDCS 2020.
   - Jan.
 2020, One work is accepted to WWW 2020.
   - Dec.
 2019, One work is accepted to Journal of Computer Languages.